Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 2. Salutation

-Each email is directed towards someone.
+Each email is directed toward someone.
 The salutation directly addresses the recipient you are sending the mail.

-Its always use in a formal email but sometimes people skip this part for formal messages.
+It’s always used in a formal email but sometimes people skip this part for formal messages.

 Always start your message with a greeting and be respectful.
 If you are unfamiliar with the recipient or do not know the name then use “Dear sir/madam” or “To whom it may concern”.